react-navigation/react-navigation.github.io/website/blog/2020-02-06-react-navigation-5.0.md

 ## Upgrading

 This is a big release and, while the basic concepts such as nesting are the same, the new API is mostly incompatible with the previous API.
 We know it can be a challenge to upgrade your code base.
 So we're going to keep supporting React Navigation 4 with bug fixes.
 We'll accept contributions and keep it compatible with the latest React Native version.
-The old code will now leave at [`react-navigation/react-navigation-4`](https://github.com/react-navigation/react-navigation-4) on GitHub.
+The old code will now live at [`react-navigation/react-navigation-4`](https://github.com/react-navigation/react-navigation-4) on GitHub.

 We recommend starting your new projects with the new version so you can take advantage of the new APIs and the new features.